-- Annette Demontfort annette.demontfort@granderie.ca - Laura Mackenzie laura.mackenzie@granderie.ca
+Annette Demontfort annette.demontfort@granderie.ca

 Our Learning Resource Teacher (LRT) and Resource Room are located within our Learning Commons.
 Here students can chat about their Individual Education Plan (IEP), as well as access supports with their academic concerns.

 How Can Parents Help?